-PEF has drafted legislation that would give state-employed nurses preferred entry status in state and city operated colleges to increase skills and meet new licensure requirements.
+PEF has drafted legislation that would give state-employed nurses preferred entry status in state and city-operated colleges to increase skills and meet new licensure requirements.
 Several years ago, Governor Cuomo proposed this measure in his State of the State address.
 However, he never took the administrative action needed to implement the proposal.
-Currently, state-employed nurses who work at
+Currently, state-employed nurses who work at the three SUNY hospitals have difficulty gaining entry into programs at their local SUNY/CUNY school.
+The nurses working at a SUNY hospital should not have this barrier in their way as they seek to improve their skills and/or complete the education required by New York to maintain their credentials.

-9. Expand the Nurse Ratio Staffing Committees
+6. Expand the Nurse Ratio Staffing Committees

-In 2021, the Legislature passed a law that required all hospitals and nursing homes to create committees with staff to determine appropriate ratios of staff to patients for various levels of care.
+In 2021, the Legislature passed a law that required all hospitals and nursing homes to create committees with staff to determine appropriate staff to patient ratios for various levels of care.
 However, this law only covers hospitals and nursing homes.
 PEF nurses work in a variety of settings that do not fall under either of these types of facilities.
 The PEF members at SUNY campuses, correctional facilities, OMH facilities, OPWDD facilities and OASAS facilities are not covered under this law and have no input into staffing decisions.
 This is a major problem as all of these agencies have relied on mandatory and other overtime to meet staffing needs.
 Allowing staff to have input into their schedules, especially when it comes to overtime, is easy and critical to addressing the quality-of-life issues that force so many health care workers to leave state service.
 We propose expanding the law to include nurses at other state agencies be covered by the existing requirements for hospitals.